sachamasry/klepsidra/README.md

 ## To do

+- Begin adding keyboard shortcuts for an improved user interface
 - Create Notes entity, and make it possible to record notes from timers
   - Enable SQLite full-text search
-- Create customised scripts for pre-commint hooks, with better action messages
 - Start enabling full-text search on relevant database fields
 - Make form dynamic: changing start or end times must recalculate durations
 - Rename 'reporting duration' and 'reporting duration time unit' fields to 'invoicing'?